Gimkit – activity

 Fluency Matters Ecourse – part of a curriculum

 These worked very well with a hybrid group of upper-level students doing the semi-independent study.
 It allowed them to check for comprehension, as well as let me know their progress.
 I also think this would be excellent to leave for maternity leave.
-I have had minimal success using these with novice students, as they really need more support, such as me reading to them and doing collaborative activities.
+I have had minimal success using these with novice students, as they need more support, such as me reading to them and doing collaborative activities.
 It worked better in a reading club setting , with a group of students who were still read by me and needed more support, and those who were independent could read and complete the online activities on their own.

 Distance learning update – If you are expected to be fully online, these E-courses are one of the best options out there for full, ready-to-go units.